alankar23/interview-prep/about.md

 I studied engineering for my bachelor's degree.
 I taught myself Python from edx and took DevOps classes, which helped me land a position at my first organization.
-There, I was fortunate enough to work on domains like e-commerce and Android apps and even contributed to the development of PHP apps and containerization, which polished my technical skills.
+There, I was fortunate enough to work on domains like e-commerce and even contributed to backend devlopment, which polished my technical skills.
 After that, I joined my current organization, which focuses on core banking projects.
 Here, my previous manager was a great mentor.
 Noticing my zeal to learn, he encouraged me to learn Kubernetes and Ansible.
 For some time, I was the single point of contact, an opportunity I will be forever grateful for.
 I learned and achieved a lot in this job.
 This role further enhanced my skill set and clarified my career goals.

 I recently came across an amazing opportunity that aligns with my career goals and expertise, so I applied and am exploring this opportunity."

+## OR
+> "Ive a Bachelor's degree in Engineering and have been working in my current organization for nearly three years, focusing on core banking domain.
+My responsibilities include overseeing deployments, managing pipelines, Kubernetes, automation, monitoring, and conducting R&D. During my time here, I've learned and achieved a lot in this job, for which I am deeply grateful.
+I am confident that my skills and expertise will allow me to contribute to your organization success."

 your career goals seem to include: